 Fission reactor safety

 If we are to have a viable commercial nuclear energy fleet, we must be able to understand the behavior of a reactor under all operating conditions.
-Professors Corradini, Anderson and Bonazza have extensive experience modeling reactors from a safety perspective as well as in experiments for validating the models.
+Professors Corradini, Anderson, Bonazza, and Scarlat have extensive experience modeling reactors from a safety perspective as well as in experiments for validating the models.

 The neutrons and charged particles inevitably present in nuclear facilities can do significant damage to structural materials.
 Atoms are displaced, properties are modified, and structures are deformed.
 We must understand these phenomena in order to produce viable reactor designs and understand component lifetime issues.
 Professors Allen, Kulcinski, Blanchard, Sridharan, Szlufarska and Morgan have experimental and computational programs to study the physics of these radiation damage events and the subsequent effect on reactor design.